John Rodgers (naval officer, born 1772): Early life

-Rodgers's parents were part of a large wave of Scottish immigrants from the British Isles in the years prior to the American Revolution.
+Rodgers's parents were part of a large wave of Scottish immigrants to the Thirteen Colonies in the years prior to the American Revolution.
 His father, John Rodgers, was born in Scotland in 1726.
 He emigrated to America and in 1760 married Elizabeth Reynolds (born 1742) from Delaware, who was also of Scots ancestry.
 They had eight children, four sons and four daughters; the younger John Rodgers was named for his father.
 Like many other Scots immigrants, his father became a proponent of the patriot cause and served as a colonel in the militia.

 Rodgers was born in 1772 on a farm in a village near the "Susquehanna Ferry", on the north shore of the Susquehanna River (near today's Perryville) in Cecil County.
-This was near its mouth at the Chesapeake BayHe was raised here for the first thirteen years of his life.
-While Rodgers was still a youth, the village on the south shore (in Harford County) was named "Havre de Grace" by Marquis de Lafayette after a famous port of the same name in France.
+This was near its mouth at the Chesapeake Bay.
+He was raised here for the first thirteen years of his life.
+While Rodgers was still a youth, the village on the south shore (in Harford County) was named "Havre de Grace" by Marquis de Lafayette after a famous French port of the same name.
 The young Rodgers was known to fish in the Susquehanna and Chesapeake Bay near his home.
 He attended local school, and read books about the seafaring life.
 He had often seen schooner-rigged ships in Havre de Grace but longed to see the large square-rigged vessels he had always read about.

 Realizing Rodgers was determined to go to sea, his father helped arrange his apprenticeship with Captain Benjamin Folger, a master ship builder of Baltimore, and Revolutionary War veteran.
-He had served aboard merchant ships and as commander of Felicity, used in the capture of a notorious privateer.
+He had served aboard merchant ships and as commander of Felicity, used in the capture of a privateer.
 By this time, Folger was captain and owner of Maryland.
 Rodgers served a five-year apprenticeship on this ship.

 In 1806 Rodgers married Minerva Denison; they had three sons, Robert, Frederick and John, and two daughters together.
 Their son John Rodgers Jr. was born in Maryland in 1812.
 He entered the U.S. Navy as a midshipman, serving aboard the Baltimore-built USS Constellation and USS Concord in the Mediterranean Sea.
 Later he was commissioned as a rear admiral during the Civil War.
 Rodgers also had several grandsons and great-grandsons who became officers in the U.S. Navy.